OnePageCRM/java-client-wrapper/README.md

 ./gradlew test
 ```

-Create jar file for use in projects
+Create jar file for use in projects:
 ```
 ./gradlew jar
 ```